Generation of nature values

 - assessment of the risks relating to the implementation of the offset measures and a plan for preparing for them and for alternative implementation methods;

-- information on the practical implementer of the fundamental measures and the implementer’s qualification for the role.
+- information on the practical implementer of the offset measures and the implementer’s qualification for the role.

-Example of offset measures for different kinds of habitat types are available in a report published by the Finnish Environment Institute.
+Example of offset measures for different kinds of habitat types are available in the report published by the Finnish Environment Institute.

 Avoided loss offset takes place by conserving permanently a site representing a threatened habitat type that is representative in terms of its natural state.